blueripple/blueripple-research/br-2021-NewMaps/posts/PA_Congressional/inputs/post_daveModelTable.md

 ## 2. Districts worthy of Dem donor support
-Based on the results above, we think there are four good options for Dem donors in NC: NC-1, NC-9, NC-13, and perhaps NC-6:
+Based on the results above, we think there are six good options for Dem donors in PA: PA-1, PA-6, PA-7, PA-8, PA-10 and PA-17.
+We think PA-4 is safe although we’re going to keep an eye on any polling there.

-Our findings in NC-9 provide a good opportunity to discuss why these models may differ.
+Our findings in PA-8 provide a good opportunity to discuss why BR’s demographic model and the historical model may differ.
-NC-9 looks like a lean-R district given the voting patterns in the precincts within it, but our demographic model suggests it’s a toss-up.
+PA-8 looks like a D-leaning tossup given the voting patterns in the precincts within it, but our demographic model suggests it’s safe R (R+9).
 What might this mean?
 One way to answer this question is to consider the difference between the two models.
 Our demographic model asks: if the voting-age citizens of this district turned out and voted like similar people in other parts of the country,  what would we expect the outcome of this election to be?
 Whereas the historical model asks how we'd expect the election to turn out if the voters in this district turn out and vote as they have in previous elections.
-This points to a few possible reasons why a historically lean-R district like NC-9 might look like a toss-up in our model -- including, but not limited to, the following:
+This points to a few possible reasons why a historically tossup district like PA-8 might look like a toss-up in our model -- including, but not limited to, the following:

 - Our model may be wrong about how we define "similar" voters.
-We've incorporated factors like education and race, but maybe we've missed key things that make voters in NC-9 different from superficially "similar" voters in other districts nationwide.
+We've incorporated factors like education and race, but maybe we've missed key things that make voters in PA-8 different from superficially "similar" voters in other districts nationwide.

 - Location-specific factors may support Dem voting.
-E.g., perhaps the Democratic party or local organizations are not particularly well-organized in NC-9 and that is reflected in the historical model using those voters.
+E.g., perhaps the Democratic party or local organizations are particularly well-organized in PA-8 and that is reflected in the historical model using those voters.

-- Democrats may, in fact, have underperformed relative to their potential.
-Or there may have been demographic shifts in the district since the last election which favor Dems.
+- Democrats may, in fact, have outperformed relative to their potential.
+Or there may have been demographic shifts in the district since the last election which favor Republicans.
-  It's possible that more effective candidate recruitment, campaigning, or organizing could, in fact, yield a more competitive race than history would suggest.

 We don't know which (if any) of these explanations is correct.
-But our model suggests that if you want to support Team Blue in NC, and are open to the idea of playing some offense, then donating to a Dem in NC-9 might fit the bill.
+But our model suggests that PA-8 is especially vulnerable.

 ## 3. Coming next from Blue Ripple